dereuromark/cakephp-tools/docs/Behavior/Reset.md

     return $row;
 }
 ```
-See the test cases for more ways to use callbacks ñ including adjusting the updateFields list.
+See the test cases for more ways to use callbacks ‚Äì including adjusting the updateFields list.

-So as you can see, everything that involves a complete ìre-saveî including triggering of important
+So as you can see, everything that involves a complete ‚Äúre-save‚Äù including triggering of important
 callbacks (in model and behaviors) of all or most records can leverage this behavior in a DRY, quick and reusable way.